hebcal/hebcal-js/README.md

 ### `Hebcal.HDate.prototype.setMonth(month)`

 Sets the month of the date.
+Accepts a number or string.
 Returns the object it was called upon.

 ### `Hebcal.HDate.prototype.setTishreiMonth(month)`